Doctor insights on:

 Pet scans most often use a radioactive form of glucose, the energy source for most of the cells in our bodies.
 The pet scanner can detect and measure how much of the radioactive glucose analog, f-18 fdg, is in a particular organ or region.
 The areas using more glucose are hyper metabolic and generally more worrisome.
 Our brains and sometimes hearts prefer glucose as food, making ...Read more

 - Talk to a doctor online

-- Pet scan cancer detection
+- Ct scan for cancer detection

 - Pet scan lung cancer false positive

 - What does cancer look like on a pet scan?